Online dating is a great way to meet new people, but it can also be dangerous.

 It takes time to get to know a person online and ensure the interactions are real.
 Avoid jumping too quickly into personal communication away from the website.
 For your own safety, it’s important not to give in to pressure to make the relationship serious before you’re ready.

 Online dating can be a fun adventure, but it’s important to have realistic expectations.
 Be cautious.
 Predators also use online dating.
+Don’t let these scams ruin your chance at finding love!
 Use these tips to stay safe, so you won’t get burned.